 - We use Infinite Campus for grades.
 Each student has an account, but please create a parent portal account on the BVMS website.
 You can look at student's test scores and missing assignments this way.

-- My lesson plans/homework for the week are on my website.
-Go to BVMS, then Staff, and scroll down for Mrs. Vella, and then click the links on the left side for Social Science and Language Arts.
+- Through your student's account, my lesson plans/homework for the week are on my website.
+Go to BVMS, then Directory, and scroll down for Mrs. Vella; then click the links on the left side for Social Science and Language Arts.
 These are live documents so if there's a change in plans/HW, I amend it to keep it up to date.

 - Each student has a Google Classroom account linked to my classes.
 It is here that I upload many assignments to be completed on-line.